loganbruns/deep-module-arc/Experiments.md

+# v1_17: Double layers with concat skip connections

+- Double layers with concat skip connections
+- Still does not seem to get rid of the flattening of the learning at the end

 # v1_16: Skip test input to final output layer to encourage copying

 - Skip test input to final output layer to encourage copying